Annapurna Base Camp Trek

 Guides and Their Qualifications and Role

-In Nepal, professional trekking guides are members of the Trekking Agencies Association of Nepal (TAAN) and typically highly educated, usually having a bachelor's degree in tourism, the hospitality industry, outdoors leadership and so on, in addition to the official qualification.
-Such a blend of experience and education also prepares them with the necessary skills, including high-altitude trekking skills, first-aid response, understanding the local culture and organizing permits.
+In Nepal, professional trekking guides are members of the Trekking Agencies Association of Nepal (TAAN) and are typically highly educated, usually having a bachelor's degree in tourism, the hospitality industry, outdoor leadership, and so on, in addition to the official qualification.
+Such a blend of experience and education also prepares them with the necessary skills, including high-altitude trekking skills, first-aid response, understanding the local culture, and organizing permits.

 Guides help you:

-• Track acclimatization and health, identifying the early symptoms of altitude sickness, and giving advice on when to relax or go down the mountain.
+• Track acclimatization and health, identify the early symptoms of altitude sickness, and give advice on when to relax or go down the mountain.

 Porters and Weight Limits